Qlab-UDel/qlab/analysis/eeg-analysis/README.md

 for s = [1] %edit for subject of interest (can run multiple at once)
 ```

-After changing the subject number.
+[After changing the subject number.
 Run the script one section at a time.
-The following portion of this README file breaks down the purpose of each section:
+The following portion of this README file breaks down the purpose of each section:]

 ## Preprocessing steps
-[Write brief purpose]
+[This script filters and references the raw data.
+Using the high pass and low pass varaibles above, it filters out the data that is outside of the low pass- high pass range.
+It also references the data to the M1 and M2 electrodes.]

 If the script is successfully run, you should see the file named as 'subjectID_run#_fl_rr.set' in the corresponding subject folder in Y:\projects\blast\data\eeg\Analysis\wkdir